lakishaJohnson/lakishaJohnson/README.md

 ![plants](https://i1.wp.com/boingboing.net/wp-content/uploads/2019/08/f19080221.jpg?fit=600%2C488&ssl=1)

 <br>
 This is the code I'm most proud of.
 I wrote it for use in creating my Snowman Game aka Hangman Game.
+It's so perfect.

 ```
 const underscore_word = new Array(word.length).fill("_");